 For more than 20 years, our Restricted Substance Management Standard has spelled out materials to be avoided or eliminated in Ford operations and in the parts and materials provided by suppliers.
 This and other materials management tools are helping us to meet and exceed customer expectations and ensure compliance with regulations.

 Ford has decreased the use of mercury-containing components, which can pose problems at the end of a vehicle’s life.
 In 2001, we eliminated mercury-containing switches, which accounted for more than 99 percent of the mercury used in our U.S. vehicles.
 Since that time, we have continued to focus on mercury reduction, eliminating mercury in navigation system screens and family entertainment system screens and reducing the use of mercury in high-intensity discharge headlamps.
-As of 2010, all Ford and Lincoln vehicles in the U.S. are mercury-free, with the exception of the Lincoln Town Car, which uses mercury in its high-intensity discharge headlamps.
+All Ford and Lincoln vehicles in the U.S. are now mercury-free.

 Eliminating Chromium and Lead